 I’d never given much thought to recycling before working at POLYWOOD.
-As I’ve worked here over a year now, it is something that has been on my mind more and more (we’re pretty big on recycling here wink).
-Repurposing plastic bottles and/or milk jugs sounded interesting, so I turned to Pinterest for ideas!
+As I’ve worked here for over a year now, it is something that has been on my mind more and more (we’re pretty big on recycling here *wink*).
+Repurposing plastic bottles and/or milk jugs sounded interesting, so I turned to Pinterest for ideas.

 Below are just a few of my favorite DIY upcycling projects…if you look for yourself on Pinterest there are many, many more fun and easy ideas.

 You can use a water jug like we did, or even a clean milk jug.
 First, you want to take a thin nail and use a hammer to carefully hammer or push the nail through the cap of your container.
 Make about 10 holes all around the top of the lid.
 Fill the jug with water, find the lucky plant you want to water, and go to town!